 Title IX of the Education Amendments of 1972 protects people from discrimination based on sex in education programs or activities which receive federal financial assistance.
 Acts such as sexual assault, sexual harassment, and misconduct constitute such discrimination prohibited by Title IX.

 You may report instances of discrimination on the basis of sex to the Broward College Title IX Coordinator.
-The Title IX Coordinator for Broward College is the Associate Vice President for Student Services/Student Life.
+The Title IX Coordinator for Broward College is the District Director, Student Conduct and Integrity.

 Contact Information: